mojiferous/jersks/README.md

 jersks
 ======

-Attempt at an adventure roguelike featuring user-generated content
+Attempt at an adventure roguelike